-AMP is unable to predict at this time whether mandatory GHG emissions limitations will be imposed, the impact of any such limitations on PSEC's operations, or, more broadly, the impacts of any such limitations on the costs and reliability of wholesale electricity supplies.
-Impacts specific to PSEC likely would be determined primarily by the specific plan the State of Illinois adopts, on its own or in conjunction with other states in the region, to implement any mandated limitations.
-Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on PSEC, AMP and/or the Participants could be material.
+AMP is unable to predict at this time whether mandatory GHG emissions limitations will be imposed, the impact on PSEC or, more broadly, the impacts of any such limitations on the costs and reliability of wholesale electricity supplies.
+Although AMP is unable to predict the outcome of these matters, the potential impacts of mandatory GHG emissions limitations on AMP and/or the Participants could be material.